By, Robert Leonardo, THAC

 Grey.
 Not an entirely stolen idea from Facebook CEO, Zuckerberg; I like greyscale tones.
 The walls of my office, home and workshop are a collection of different greys.
 Much of our home feature furniture is grey, silver or chrome.
 We don’t live monochrome by any measure, but grey for me is a comfort colour, my neutral.
 It also hides lint well and the fur from my three cats all a different colour!

-I don’t have to spend too much time for decor and now clothing to pair up items.
+I don’t have to spend too much time on decor and now clothing to pair up items.
 It is a non-issue.
 When the decision came to purge most of my shirts and narrow down to ten T-shirts, grey was a natural choice.

-The brand was easy for me too.
+The brand was comfortable for me too.
 A few old work shirts that I have were the choice.
 They have been some of the most durable clothing I have owned.
 And of the most comfortable cut, fabric weight and blend; all the more critical when one shirt is the standard in a person’s clothing!

 Low cost/affordability another huge factor.
 I purchased the ten shirts locally for just over $60 after taxes.
 That is the price of 1-2 of the many shirts I had been cycling through for years!
 My annual clothing budget just dropped significantly with this decision!